My Electrical Facial Experience with ZIIP - Here's What Happened

 I would recommend the ZIIP to anyone looking to replace or augment regular facials with an at-home device.

-I’ve found the use of electrical currents to treat the skin especially effective for breakouts, but anyone who suffers from serious acne should definitely consult a dermatologist before purchasing.
+I’ve found the use of electrical currents to treat the skin especially effective for reducing the appearance of breakouts, but anyone who suffers from serious skin concerns should definitely consult a dermatologist before purchasing.